Yumingg/academic_homepage/content/home/projects.md

   view: 2
   flip_alt_rows: false
 ---
-As a long-term believer of cryptocurrency, I actively invest in crypto venture projects with nontrivial technical contributions in decentralization, no matter in bull/bear cycle.
-I prefer the Technological innovations that can disrupt existing business models or generate new demands.
+As a long-term advocate of cryptocurrency, I actively invest in crypto venture projects that significantly contribute to decentralization, regardless of market conditions.
+My focus is on technological innovations that have the potential to disrupt existing business models or create new demands.
+Although I typically make only a few investments each year, I often take the lead in the first round of funding alongside my friends when I have a clear vision.
+I am particularly interested in being the first investor in teams that offer new narratives or provide fresh insights into established markets.
+Additionally, I approach each investment of interest as a research project.

+The following are my primary interests (not limit to):

 1. Open and Free Internet Infrastructure and Applications.
-2. "Small-and-sweet" crypto native applications.
+2. "Small-and-sweet" crypto native applications that further improve capital efficiency.
-2. Novel proof mechanism / Novel economical design.
+3. Novel proof mechanism / Novel economical design ponzi.
-3. Anonymous communication/transaction.
+4. Anonymous communication/transaction.
-5. AI agents with business potentials.
+5. AI agents with new business insights.

-Here are my favourite portfolio selections (altcoin).
+Here are my investment portfolio selections (altcoin).